nhn/tui.image-editor/apps/toast-ui.react-image-editor/README.md

 ## Collect statistics on the use of open source

-React Wrapper of TOAST UI Image-Editor applies Google Analytics (GA) to collect statistics on the use of open source, in order to identify how widely TOAST UI Image-Editor is used throughout the world.
+React Wrapper of TOAST UI Image Editor applies Google Analytics (GA) to collect statistics on the use of open source, in order to identify how widely TOAST UI Image Editor is used throughout the world.
 It also serves as important index to determine the future course of projects. location.hostname (e.g. > “ui.toast.com") is to be collected and the sole purpose is nothing but to measure statistics on the usage.
 To disable GA, use the `usageStatistics` props like the example below.

 ```js
 <ImageEditor